Consumer Spending Jumps

 Jody Dickman shops in the Shadyside section of Pittsburgh, Monday, Feb.
 14, 2011.
 (AP Photo/Gene J. Puskar)

 The Commerce Department delivered a welcome bit of positive economic news today, reporting that consumer spending shot up 0.8% in July.
 That's the metric's best move in five months, and more or less laps the 0.4% to 0.5% economists had expected, the Wall Street Journal reports.
 Part of the reason: Income was on the rise, too, climbing 0.3% thanks to wage and salary growth.
-(Read more consumer spending stories.)
+(More consumer spending stories.)

 Get the news faster.